Skip to main menu Skip to main content Skip to footer

 An IOL, or intraocular lens, is a medical device implanted inside the eye to replace the eye’s natural lens.
 This is commonly done during cataract surgery when the natural lens becomes cloudy.
 IOLs can also be used in some cases of refractive surgery to correct vision.

-Given that you can choose how you want to use your vision post-surgery, it’s crucial to educate yourself about your options.
-The type of lens you select will affect your vision for the rest of your life.
-That’s why Vance Thompson Vision provides a full range of lens implants to help you achieve your vision goals.
+Since you have the option to choose how you want to use your vision after the surgery, it’s important to educate yourself about the available options.
+The type of lens you choose will impact your vision for the rest of your life.

 Monofocal Lens Implant